SDL-Hercules-390/hyperion/readme/README.MAKETAPE.md

 _**OUTPUT:**_

-Specifies the full path filename of your desired output file.
+Specifies the full path filename of your desired .AWS tape output file.
 Enclose the value within double quotes if it contains any blanks.

 _**UNIQUE**_